 In addition, we do not ignore chatter on Twitter and certain private SEO message boards to help improve our forecasting.
 We do not use Google search rankings because Google’s terms of service disallow that.
 We do need a website’s Google Analytics data to improve the model.

 As more people sign-up for this Google Penalty Checker Tool we are able to uncover previously undetected minor updates (so tell your friends about Fruition).

 - Businesses with >5,000 search visits per month.

 - At least 6 months of Google Analytics data.
-Omniture supported for clients only.
+Omniture supported for enterprise level clients only

-- Two free minutes of your time (maybe less).
+- Two free minutes of your time (usually less).

 Finding Panada & Penguin Penalties (and a few more)